nusolar/training-f23/src/pipeline/step-2/exercise.md

 idle operation.
 Values sent by this MPPT will be boring and predictable.
 In part two, you'll adapt your parser to handle CAN data from multiple connected devices.
-The data in part two will be generated to contain a mystery—at some point in this fabricated scenario, a fire will break out in the car.
+The data in part two will be generated to contain a mystery—at some point in this fabricated scenario, a failure will occur in the car.
 Your job is to analyze the CAN traffic to determine when and where the failure first appeared, and what might have caused it.

 ## Part 1 - Isolated MPPT

-[This data file](../../misc/mppt_data.txt) contains CAN frames sent by an MPPT on it's own CAN network.
+[This data file](../../misc/mppt_data.txt) contains CAN frames sent by an MPPT (base address 0x600) on it's own CAN network.
 Frames in this file appear in a `[Frame ID] [Data]` text format, separated by newlines.
 Frame IDs and data are given in hex, although the leading "0x" is omitted.

 Your job is to use the MPPT datasheet to construct a Python program that processes this file into something human-readable.

+Remember that variables in CAN frames are stored in little-endian byte-order.

 ---